 Guaranteed Issue Life Insurance

 Targeted towards older adults, guaranteed issue helps to cover final expenses, such as burial.
-The age of eligibility depends on the company, AIG’s guaranteed issue no medical exam whole life insurance policy, for example, is exclusively for individuals ages 50 to 85.
+The age of eligibility depends on the company, AIG’s guaranteed issue no medical exam and no underwriting life insurance policy, for example, is exclusively for individuals ages 50 to 85.

 Since anyone is eligible for guaranteed issue life insurance, regardless of health conditions, the coverage amount is typically $25,000 or less.
 Additionally, the cost of a guaranteed issue policy is more expensive depending on the amount of coverage.